cclivaz/etalk-docker/README.md

 # HOW TO CREATE AN ETALK USING THE CONTAINER

-The first version of the eTalks has been developed by Frédéric Kaplan and Cyril Bornet (EPFL, CH), and is available on Github: https://github.com/OZWE/etalk
+The first version of the eTalks has been developed in 2013-2015 by Frédéric Kaplan and Cyril Bornet (EPFL, CH), and is available on Github: https://github.com/OZWE/etalk

 This new version has been developed_by Martial Sankar and Claire Clivaz, SIB Swiss Institute of Bioinformatics, 2016-2019